work-shop/lri-backend/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 6.2.1 =
+ * Bug Fix: When a requesting IP address cannot be found, default to 127.0.0.1.
+This fixes issues with some alternate cron setups.
+ * Bug Fix: Having more than one iThemes Security modification in a .htaccess, nginx.conf, or wp-config.php file will no longer result in having all the file content between each section removed when updating the file.
+ * Bug Fix: Modifications to the wp-config.php file added by W3 Total Cache now have their Windows-style newlines preserved when iThemes Security updates the file.

+= 6.2.0 =
+ * Enhancement: Improved plugin performance by reducing the number of queries made on each page.
+ * Enhancement: Reduced memory and CPU usage due to various code improvements.
+ * Bug Fix: A database backup will no longer be created when first activating the plugin.
+ * Bug Fix: Added compatibility for MySQL strict mode in database creation syntax.
+ * Bug Fix: Removed warning about a "non well formed numeric value encountered" in PHP 7.1.
+ * Bug Fix: Modifications to wp-config.php, .htaccess, and nginx.conf files are now properly re-added upon reactivation.
+ * Bug Fix: Fixed full settings for Hide Backend being displayed after disabling the feature and saving the settings.
+ * Bug Fix: Enabling or disabling the Hide Backend feature will update the "Log Out" link so that it works as expected without having to load a new page.
+ * Bug Fix: Enabling or disabling the Hide Backend feature now properly updates the .htaccess/nginx.conf file on enable and disable rather than at some future point.
+ * Bug Fix: Fixed issue that could cause improper database table creation on multisite sites.
+ * Bug Fix: Fixed a bug that could prevent settings from saving properly if the site was migrated to a new server or a new home path on the server.

 = 6.1.1 =
  * Bug Fix: Fixed bug that prevented Away Mode from activating on some sites.